Frequently Asked Questions about Comprehensive Individualized Assessment for Children and Teens

 6. Should I begin or continue my child/teen’s therapy while the testing process is going on?

 Yes.
-You, your child/teen and their therapist should determine the initial goals of therapy and begin or continue.
-Your child/teen can benefit from therapy sessions even before the assessment results are available.
-The process is similar to being treated by a physician: The doctor will begin treating the symptoms and stabilizing the situation before all of the diagnostic information is collected.
+You, your child, and their therapist should determine the initial goals of therapy and begin or continue.
+Your child can benefit from their therapy sessions even before the assessment results are available.
+The process is like being treated by a physician: The doctor will begin treating the symptoms and stabilizing the situation before all the diagnostic information is collected.
 The diagnostic test results, when available, assist with the fine tuning of the work.
 This is true in a comprehensive individualized assessment as well.

 7. How much does a Comprehensive Individualized Assessment cost?

-It depends.
-There is a considerable range of charges for assessment which depend on the purpose of the tests and whether they involve individual or group administration or administration by computer.
-Assessments done here are individually administered, and the assessment instruments making up the battery are individually selected for the particular client and situation.
+A comprehensive individualized assessment costs between $6500 – $8000.
+There is a considerable range of charges for assessment which depends on the purpose of the tests and whether they involve individual or group administration or administration by computer.
+Assessments done here are individually administered, and the assessment instruments making up the battery are individually selected for the client and situation.
 Such an assessment provides a comprehensive profile of neurological and cognitive functioning, personality structure, learning style and emotional functioning.
-This includes:
+The entire process includes:

 • Two or three sessions of 2 to 4 hours each during which the testing is completed